DC Universe (franchise): Video games

 After announcing the initial DCU projects, Gunn confirmed plans to include new video games in the DCU's shared storyline and said these games would be used to tell new stories that could bridge the gap between films and series.
-They were also being developed so audiences who do not play video games would not lose any overall story elements.
+They were also being developed so that audiences who do not play video games would not miss any overall story elements.
 He expected the games to take around four years to make.
+Warner Bros.
+Games was developing video games for the DCU by January 2024.